 What is a Pitching Wedge?

 A pitching wedge comes as standard with most iron sets.
 It is a great club for chipping around the green, hitting pitch shots with and hitting longer approach shots.
+A quick tip is to grip further down when you’re hitting less than full shot, this gives you more control and allows you to make a positive swing.

 What degree is a Pitching Wedge?